 A district open space will be delivered in Baldivis to provide for sports club training and competition, as well as community recreation.

 Baldivis is experiencing rapid growth, particularly in the number of young families living in the area.
 This creates a high demand for sport and recreation facilities to play an important role in providing opportunities for social interaction and skill building, and creating stronger, safer and more inclusive communities.

 The City purchased a 20 hectare site on Eighty Road to develop the Baldivis District Sporting Complex (BDSC), which will provide for sports club training and competition, as well as passive sport and recreation for the wider community.

 Work on the City’s latest major infrastructure project is underway.
-Civil engineering works at the Baldivis District Sporting Complex (BDSC) site commenced in March 2020 and stage one is on track for completion mid 2022.
+Civil engineering works at the BDSC site started in March 2020 and stage one is on track for completion in mid 2022.

 The BDSC on Eighty Road is a key project that will meet a significant shortage of active reserve space in Baldivis for present and future sporting groups.

 The first stage of the project will deliver a district level pavilion and multiple playing ovals.
 In the long term, once all stages are complete, the BDSC will provide about eight hectares of open space, two pavilions, 18 outdoor hardcourts, a nature playground, youth space and an indoor recreation centre.

 If you would like further information on the project, you can contact the City on 9528 0333, email email@example.com or complete an online enquiry